04 Dec The Right and Wrong Way to Eat Chia Seeds

 Chia seeds expand.
 They expand multiple times their size when soaked in water.
 This is the quality that makes them so filling and so great for weight loss.
 However, a word of caution comes with this because it is important to portion out these seeds properly and ensure that you soak them in water before you ingest them.
-A small serving of dry chia seeds turns into a big serving of water-soaked chia seeds and you don’t want that to activate in your throat on the way down.
-However, an appropriate amount of dry chia seeds that are incorporated into a recipe are safe to eat and taste great!
+A small serving of dry chia seeds turns into a big serving of water-soaked chia seeds and you don’t want that to activate in your belly after the fact.
+However, an appropriate amount of dry chia seeds that are incorporated into a recipe are safe to eat and pack a nutrient dense punch!

 When they’re included in a recipe, our bodies can digest chia seeds whole soaked, or ground in order to reap their health benefits.
 If you are looking for ways to incorporate this nutrient-rich seed into your diet, look no further!